Jassbhullar02/SwiftDataDemo/README.md

 * Frameworks: SwiftUI, SwiftData
 * Architecture: MVVM-style simple structure
 * Minimum iOS: iOS 17+

 🏗️ Project Structure

-📁 SwiftDataBookworm
-│
-├── ContentView.swift          // Main screen showing book list
+* ContentView.swift – Main screen displaying the list of books.
-├── DetailView.swift           // Detailed book info and delete option
+* DetailView.swift – Shows detailed information about a book with delete functionality.
-├── AddBookView.swift          // Form for adding a new book
+* AddBookView.swift – Form for adding a new book with title, author, genre, review, and rating.
-├── EmojiRatingView.swift      // Shows emoji based on rating
+* EmojiRatingView.swift – Displays an emoji based on the book rating.
-├── RatingView.swift           // Custom rating star view
+* RatingView.swift – Custom star rating view with interactive buttons.
-└── Book.swift                 // SwiftData model for book entity
+* Book.swift – SwiftData model defining the Book entity.

  ⚙️ How It Works
 1. Add a new book → Enter title, author, genre, review, and rating.